Find the shortest path in a grid in XNA

 This function corresponds to the first part of the numbered list above.
 We don’t proceed if any tile is null or if the end tile can not be stopped at.

 We then initialize a placeholder array with max length values, then run a spread operation from the start tile.
-Once the spread is done, we trace the path.
+Once the spread operation is done, we trace the path.

-As you can see, this function only returns a path if it contains the start tile.
+The function only returns a path if it contains the start tile.
 If the trace operation can’t reach the start tile, no path should be returned.

-The spread operation is recursive and will eventually handle each tile at least once.
+The spread operation is recursive and will handle each tile at least once.
 It consists of two functions, as can be seen below:

 private void FindPath_Spread(Tile tile)